p2abcengine/p2abcengine/README.md

     * Windows: `set MAVEN_OPTS=-Xmx1024m -Xms256m -XX:MaxPermSize=512m`<br>Be aware that the 'set' command only sets the MAVEN_OPTS variable for the current console session.
 To have the variable set permanently (for all future console sessions), set this variable as Windows environment variable manually or via 'setx'.
     * Unix variants: `export MAVEN_OPTS='-Xmx2024m -Xms256m -XX:MaxPermSize=1024m'`<br>In Unix, to prevent this common error, these options are set automatically if you run `mvn` from the java-ri folder.

-    Once the code can successfully be built, you can go a step further and also execute all unit tests:
+7. Once the code can successfully be built, you can go a step further and also execute all unit tests.

+    _Windows XP/Unix/Mono platforms_: First, you need to determine the absolute path to the folder containing the ABC4Trust-UProve service.
+For convenience, you could copy this folder's content to `/usr/lib/ABC4Trust-UProve` with the following command (on Unix):

+    ```
+    sudo cp -r \
+       Code/uprove-java-binding/ABC4Trust-UProve_dotNET_WebServiceServer/ABC4Trust-UProve/bin/Release \
+       /usr/lib/ABC4Trust-UProve
+    ```
+    Knowing the path to the service, you can perform (for example):

-    ```mvn clean install```
+    ```mvn clean install -DPathToUProveExe=/usr/lib/ABC4Trust-UProve```

+    _Windows 7_: `mvn clean install`

 ### Eclipse Import